-2019 2018
+2020 2019

-Balance at January 1 \$ 527,247 \$ 527,100
+Balance at January 1 \$ 620,355 \$ 527,247

-Less reinsurance recoverable 221,716 154,612
+Less reinsurance recoverable 272,604 221,716

-Net balance at January 1 305,531 372,488
+Net balance at January 1 347,751 305,531

 Incurred related to:

-Current year 301,265 250,075
+Current year 332,863 301,265

+Loss portfolio transfer 21,700

-Prior years 60,900 5,953
+Prior years 58,288 60,900

-Total incurred 362,165 256,028
+Total incurred 412,851 362,165

 Paid related to:

-Current year 127,610 90,640
+Current year 113,312 127,610

+Loss portfolio transfer 21,700

-Prior years 192,335 232,345
+Prior years 185,407 192,335

-Total paid 319,945 322,985
+Total paid 320,419 319,945

-Net balance at December 31 347,751 305,531
+Net balance at December 31 440,183 347,751

-Plus reinsurance recoverable 272,604 221,716
+Plus reinsurance recoverable 349,585 272,604

-Balance at December 31 \$ 620,355 \$ 527,247
+Balance at December 31 \$ 789,768 \$ 620,355

-The \$60.9 million unfavorable net development and \$6.0 million unfavorable net development in prior accident years recognized in 2019 and 2018, respectively, represent changes in our loss reserve estimates.
-In 2019 and 2018, the aggregate loss reserve estimates for prior years were increased to reflect unfavorable loss development when the available information indicated a reasonable likelihood that the ultimate losses would be more than the previous estimates.
-The unfavorable prior year reserve development during the twelve months ended December 31, 2019 was primarily driven by the continued emergence of increased frequency and severity trends in our primary commercial auto lines of business within our Commercial Auto business unit, which was representative of industry trends and unfavorable development in our general liability lines with our E&S Casualty business unit.
-The unfavorable prior year reserve development during the twelve months ended December 31, 2018 was primarily driven by the continued emergence of increased frequency and severity trends in our primary commercial auto lines of business within our Commercial Auto business unit, which was representative of industry trends, partially offset by net favorable development in our general liability lines within our E&S Casualty and Commercial Accounts business units.
+The \$58.3 million unfavorable net development and \$60.9 million unfavorable net development in prior accident years recognized in 2020 and 2019, respectively, represent changes in our loss reserve estimates.
+In 2020 and 2019, the aggregate loss reserve estimates for prior years were increased to reflect unfavorable loss development when the available information indicated a reasonable likelihood that the ultimate losses would be more than the previous estimates.
+The unfavorable prior year reserve development during the twelve months ended December 31, 2020 was primarily driven by the continued emergence of increased frequency and severity trends in our primary commercial automobile lines of business within our Commercial Auto business unit, which was representative of industry trends, as well as unfavorable development in our general liability lines within our E&S Casualty business unit and our Standard Commercial Segment, as well as our personal automobile liability line in our Specialty Personal Lines business unit.
+The unfavorable prior year reserve development during the twelve months ended December 31, 2019 was primarily driven by increased frequency and severity trends in our primary commercial auto lines of business within our Commercial Auto business unit, which was representative of industry trends, as well as unfavorable development in our general liability lines within our E&S Casualty business unit.
 Generally, changes in reserves are caused by variations between actual experience and previous expectations and by reduced emphasis on the Bornhuetter-Ferguson method due to the aging of the accident years.